Note: This post contains affiliate links. As an Amazon Associate I earn from qualifying purchases.

-Follow this easy and simplified recipe to make Restaurant-style Paneer Butter Masala or Paneer Makhani at home in less than 40 minutes!
+Learn how to make your favorite take-out curry – Restaurant-style Paneer Butter Masala or Paneer Makhani at home in less than 40 minutes!

 Restaurant style Paneer Makhani consists of Paneer (cottage cheese cubes) cooked in a buttery, rich and creamy tomato-cashew sauce.
 In this recipe, Makhani refers to the smooth and silky curry as well as the generous amount of butter used in the recipe.

 Also, known as Paneer Makhanwala or Paneer Butter Masala, this north Indian dish is one of the most popular dishes in Indian restaurants and rightfully so as it is extremely flavorful and well balanced as far as the spices are concerned.
-It goes best with hot rotis or naan but there are enough number of times we have had it with rice as well.
+It goes best with hot rotis or naan as well as jeera rice.

 Here are some frequently asked questions about this dish.
 Hope this helps!